Ahsome/NIMA-Notes/Med Notes/Diseases/Reproductive/Breast Cancer.md

 Familial breast cancer causes around 10% of breast cancer.
 - Caused by mutations in **BRCA1** and **BRCA2**
 - These code for DNA repair proteins
+- Autosomal dominant with incomplete penetrance
+- Not all individuals with disease mutation develop disease
 - Associated with other malignancies:
 	- BRCA1: [[Ovarian Cancer]]
 	- BRCA2: [[Breast Cancer|Male]], [[Pancreatic Cancer]]